 Telemarketing, trade practices.

-For the reasons set forth in the preamble, the Federal Trade Commission proposes to amend title 16, Code of Federal Regulations, as follows:
+For the reasons set forth in the preamble, the Federal Trade Commission proposes to amend title 16, Code of Federal Regulations as follows:

-PART 310-TELEMARKETING SALES RULE 16 CFR PART 310
+PART 310 - TELEMARKETING SALES RULE

-■ 1.
-The authority citation for part 310 continues to read as follows:
+1. The authority citation for part 310 continues to read as follows:

 Authority: 15 U.S.C.
+6101-6108.

-6101-6108. ■ 2.
-Amend § 310.2 by redesignating paragraphs (f) through (z) as paragraphs (h) through (bb), redesignating paragraphs (aa) through (ee) as paragraphs (ee) through (ii), and adding new paragraphs (f) through (g) and (cc) through (dd), to read as follows:
+2. Amend § 310.2 by redesignating paragraphs (e) through (z) as paragraphs (h) through (bb), redesignating paragraphs (aa) through (ee) as paragraphs (ee) through (ii), and adding new paragraphs (f) through (g) and (cc) through (dd), to read as follows:

-§310.2 Definitions.
+§ 310.2 Definitions

 (f) Cash-to-cash money transfer means the electronic (as defined in section 106(2) of the Electronic Signatures in Global and National Commerce Act (15 U.S.C.
 7006(2)) transfer of the value of cash received from one person to another person in a different location that is sent by a money transfer provider and received in the form of cash.
 The term includes a remittance transfer, as defined in section 919(g)(2) of the Electronic Fund Transfer Act ("EFTA"), 15 U.S.C.
-1693a, that is a cash-to-cash transaction; however it does not include any transaction that is:

-(1) An electronic fund transfer as defined in section 903 of the EFTA;

-(2) Covered by Regulation E, 12 CFR 1005.20, pertaining to gift cards; or of this definition, money transfer provider means any person or financial institution that provides cash-to-cash money transfers for a person in the normal course of its business, whether or not the person holds an account with such person or financial institution.
+1693a, that is a cash-to-cash transaction; however it does not include any transaction that is (1) an electronic fund transfer as defined in section 903 of the EFTA; (2) covered by Regulation E, 12 CFR part 1005.20, pertaining to gift cards; or (3) subject to the Truth in Lending Act, 15 U.S.C.
+1601 et seq.
+For purposes of this definition, money transfer provider means any person or financial institution that provides cash-to-cash money transfers for a person in the normal course of its business, whether or not the person holds an account with such person or financial institution.